misiakie/CS230-RNN-for-BMIs/README.md

 ```
 python build_data.py
 ```

-1.Bis __Data Already processed for tensorflow__ If your data is already under the format .tfrecords, you only need to put it in the folder data of the project, and move on to step 2.
+1. Bis __Data Already processed for tensorflow__ If your data is already under the format .tfrecords, you only need to put it in the folder data of the project, and move on to step 2.

 2. __Your first experiment__ We created a `base_model` directory for you under the `experiments` directory.
 It countains a file `params.json` which sets the parameters for the experiment.
 It looks like
 ```json